RadiantSundog/seedling/journals/kyrstin-jones.md

 list that is populated by the creation of a plant.
 Getting one garden also return the list of plants with all plant information

+## July 18, 2023
+Today, I worked on:
+cleaning up code and worked on implementing an update function. pushed plants garden relationship fixes.

 ## July 19, 2023
 Today, I worked on: